Why Traveling Overnight Lowers Your Carbon Emissions

 Sleeping on board a "bed bus" in Argentina.
 Image credit: Getty Images / Anton Petrus

-There’s the multi-day bus trip from Peru to Argentina on the ‘coche cama’ – or bed bus – with its reclining seats and in some cases, a hot meal.
+For example, an overnight journey from Buenos Aires to Bariloche on a coche cama – or bed bus – with its reclining seats and in some cases, a hot meal.
 Even with more luxurious options, it’s still cheaper than flying or accommodation, and by carrying many passengers is more sustainable than a car.

 When booking your next long trip, think about incorporating at least a few overnight travel segments to cut your travel footprint.
 You’ll be opening yourself up to new experiences too, and isn’t that what travel is about?